VISA REFUSED OR CANCELLED? CALL 1300 558 472 · SAME-DAY CONSULTATIONS FROM $97

 What happens if you make a mistake?

 If the Department identifies inconsistencies between your Form 80 and your visa application, they may issue a natural justice letter (also called a 'procedural fairness' letter) asking you to explain the discrepancy.
 In serious cases, they may refuse your visa on character grounds under section 501 of the Migration Act.
-If you realise you have made an error after submitting, contact your migration agent immediately — it is better to correct the error proactively than to wait for the Department to discover it.
+If you realise you have made an error after submitting, contact your immigration lawyer immediately — it is better to correct the error proactively than to wait for the Department to discover it.

 Common Mistakes to Avoid